Skip to main content

 routermonitor

-routermonitor logs/monitors DHCP clients (devices) managed by your dhcp server - either dd-wrt or pfSense.
-I use pfSense as my home dhcp server and find that over time that I've accumulated several devices on my network that I cannot readily identify. routermonitor watches the DHCP leases and tracks changes in a sqlite3 database.
-Any new client found on the network result in a text message notification.
+routermonitor logs/monitors DHCP clients managed by your pfSense DHCPv4 server.
+I use pfSense as my home DHCP server and find that over time that I've accumulated several clients on my network that I cannot readily identify. routermonitor watches the DHCP leases and tracks changes in a sqlite3 database.
+Any new client found on the network results in a text message notification.

 • Clients come and go over time, as family members come and visit, and as DHCP leases expire.
 The history of known clients is tracked by MAC address.
 Clients may be manually deleted from the database (i.e., That laptop went in the tub with kids! (long gone)).
 No changes are ever made on the dhcp server.

-• Some hostnames are ambiguous, such as '*' and 'android-2ab8700dff69dbfd'.
+• Some hostnames are ambiguous, such as '*' and 'android-2ab8700dff69dbfd', and some devices issue random MAC addresses.
 Notes may be manually added for each tracked client.

-• The Organization Unique ID for for each devices' MAC address is looked up and added to the database, often providing enough info to identify strange devices.
+• The Organization Unique ID for for each clients' MAC address is looked up and added to the database, often providing enough info to identify strange clients.

 Usage